rodneyviana/courtdecisionschatbot/README.md

 \*  Note: this was after they gave me the names as text

-There are two versions depending of your preference:

-- ~~**legalchat.py:** console application already tuned to use the examples I provided~~
+This is the application:

-- **azure-chat.py** gradio application presenting a more interesting and interactive
+- **azure-chat.py** gradio application presenting a interactive web page

 ### How to run